Understanding OPC UA and Its Importance in OT Security

 Compliance with Industry Standards

-Adhering to relevant standards such as NIST SP 800-171, CMMC, and NIS2 is not only a regulatory requirement but also a critical component of a robust security strategy.
+Adhering to relevant standards such as NIST SP 800-171, CMMC, and NIS2 is not only a regulatory requirement but also a critical component of an effective security strategy.
 These standards provide guidelines for protecting sensitive information and ensuring operational integrity.

 Conclusion